Leila Sheikh

-Leila Sheikh or Sheikh-Hashim is a Tanzanian journalist, women's rights activist and blogger.
+Leila Sheikh or Sheikh-Hashim (died 2023) was a Tanzanian journalist, women's rights activist and blogger.
 She was a founder member of Tanzania Media Women's Association (TAMWA) and became TAMWA's Executive Director in 1996.

 Life

 Leila Sheikh was one of the founder members of TAMWA in 1987, and later documented TAMWA's history.
 She was editor of TAMWA's magazine, Sauti ya Siti [Women's Voice].
-In 1992 she oversaw a special issue on violence against women, with funding from the Swedish International Development Agency.
+In 1992, she oversaw a special issue on violence against women, with funding from the Swedish International Development Agency.

 Sheikh was a TEDxDar speaker in November 2011.
-Though no longer Executive Director of TAMWA, she remains active as a women's rights activist in Dar es Salaam.
-She owns a consultancy firm, Studio Calabash Ltd, which designs lobbying strategies and public education programmes.
-She also works as a media producer and scriptwriter.
+Though no longer Executive Director of TAMWA, she remained active as a women's rights activist in Dar es Salaam.
+She owned a consultancy firm, Studio Calabash Ltd, which designed lobbying strategies and public education programmes.
+She also worked as a media producer and scriptwriter.

+Death

+Leila Sheikh died on 11 June 2023.